Skip to Main Content

 ....

-Once AutoMQ monitoring metrics are enabled, you can pull Prometheus-format monitoring metrics via HTTP protocol from any node.
-The address is: http://{node_ip}:8890.
-An example response is as follows:
+When AutoMQ monitoring metrics are enabled, you can pull Prometheus-formatted monitoring metrics from any node via HTTP protocol at the address: http://{node_ip}:8890.
+An example of the response is as follows:

 ....